Use a Behavior Plan to Improve Child Behavior - It Works!

 Your first step will be to decide exactly what you want your child to do.
 Your goals have to be clear and easy to define.
 They also have to be realistic.
 For example, you cannot ask a child to be perfect from now on, or to never make a mistake, or never lose their temper again.
 Make a list of actual behavior that you want to see.
 For example, “Michael will share his toys with John,” or “Mary will spend one hour every evening sitting with me and working on her homework.”

 This is also an opportunity to list specific chores you want them to complete without complaining.
 For example, you could list "Set Table," "Load Dishwasher," "Put Away Toys Before Bed," or "Make Bed in Morning."
+Make sure the chores are age appropriate and something your child knows how to do or can easily learn.

 Keep Your Goals Positive

-Make sure you write down the goals on your behavior plan in a way that sounds positive instead of negative.
+Make sure you write down the goals on your behavior plan in a way which sounds positive instead of negative.
 Instead of saying "Mary will not get angry" say “Mary will talk to others calmly when she is mad."
 Discuss the goals with your children, and make sure they understand what you expect.
 Post the behavior plan on your bulletin board or refrigerator.
 Put it somewhere where the kids can see it, and observe how they are doing.

 Kids Love Rewards and Recognition